aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Ubuntu/README.md

  Ubuntu and CentOS are officially supported by the team so we may be unable to help you with issues arising on other systems.

 When you've completed this guide, you should be able to load and log into LORIS in your browser.
-Further setup to customize LORIS for your project will be required after that -Please visit
+Further setup to customize LORIS for your project will be required after tha.
+Please visit
-[the Setup page](https://github.com/aces/Loris/wiki/Setup) in order to be able to use LORIS properly.
+[the Setup page](https://github.com/aces/Loris/wiki/Setup) in order to complete the setup for LORIS.

 ## Prequisities